dhurlburtusa/shortcuts/rust/rust-notes.md

 ### Scalar Types

 A scalar type represents a single value.
-Rust has four primary scalar types: integers, floating-point numbers, Booleans, and characters.
+Rust has four primary scalar types: booleans, integers, floating-point numbers, and characters.

+#### Boolean

+Rust's boolean type is `bool` and has two possible values: `true` and `false`.
+Booleans are one byte in size.

 #### Integer Types